 See the latest vacancies and find out about working for MSF IrelandJobs in Ireland

-Today, Médecins Sans Frontières/Doctors Without Borders (MSF) welcomes Dr Joanne Liu as the new International President of the medical humanitarian organisation.
-Dr Liu was elected President during MSF’s International General Assembly in June 2019, and is starting his tenure in September.
+9. September 2019. / Médecins Sans Frontières (MSF) welcomes Dr Christos Christou as its new International President.
+Dr Christos was elected President during MSF’s International General Assembly in June 2019, and is starting his tenure in September.